 Colling Media Would Have Suggested Something Like This

 We at Colling Media would have gone in a different direction.
 Our recommendation would have been to create a 2×4 logo.
 The 2×4 format has a host of benefits including a design aligning with how human brains process visual information.
-For more on 2×4 logos designs, we suggest watching a great video from the Godfather of Marketing Al Reis here.
+For more on 2×4 logo designs, we suggest watching a great video from the Godfather of Marketing Al Reis, here.

 These suggested logos options were created quickly in Canva:

 We feel our two recommendations maintain more Taco Bell brand essence and thematically play better than the new one.
 These 2×4 logos allow your eyes to survey the bell visual hammer then move and stay on the Taco Bell name.
 Additionally, 2×4(ish) formatted logos take up more building real estate at franchise locations – which we feel is a huge benefit.
 If nothing else, customers would be able to see the logo from distance better.
 Another benefit is our logos easily scale for digital or print where square or busier logos have trouble doing the same.